Bill Nelson: Health care

-In March 2010, Nelson voted for the Affordable Care Act (also known as Obamacare) and the Health Care and Education Reconciliation Act of 2010, which passed and were signed into law by President Obama.
+In March 2010, Nelson voted for the Patient Protection and Affordable Care Act (also known as Obamacare) and the Health Care and Education Reconciliation Act of 2010, which passed and were signed into law by President Obama.

 In 2014, Nelson called for the expansion of Medicaid.

 In 2016, Nelson called the House Zika bill "a disaster", complaining that it would take "$500 million in health care funding away from Puerto Rico" and limit access to "birth control services needed to help curb the spread of the virus and prevent terrible birth defects."
 In 2017, he wrote a letter to the Center for Disease Control and Prevention (CDC) asking it to prioritize Zika prevention.

 In September 2017, Nelson and Susan Collins introduced the Reinsurance Act of 2017, an effort "to stabilize the health insurance marketplace".
 It would provide $2.25 billion to "reduce risk for insurance companies by providing funds to insurers for high-risk enrollees" and "help keep premiums in check".